rocketbot-cl/MicrosoftWord/README.md

 13. Copy from Excel to Word
 Copies the specified range from an Excel file to a previously opened Word Document.

-14. Paragraph alignment
+14. Paragraph Adjustment
-Align paragraph or range of paragraphs to the left, right, center or justify.
+Adjusts the style, size or alignment of a paragraph or range of paragraphs

 15. Save document
 Extract text from file.